Website domains are the foundation of a site. They’re a website’s address and the name linked to your site.

 Selecting a domain name for your business is an important process.

-When selecting a name you should be careful to choose something that’s short, easy to spell, related to your business and that includes your brand name preferably.
+When selecting a domain name you should be careful to choose something that’s short, easy to spell, related to your business and that includes your brand name preferably.

 If you’re starting a landscaping business, something simple like seattlelandscaping.com or seattlelawns.com would be an ideal option.